naasking/AppendLog/README.md

     }

-Writing to the log involves simply calling `Append()`, which returns a bounded stream to which you can write, but not read.
+Writing to the log involves simply calling `Append()`, which returns a bounded stream to which you can write.
 When you dispose the stream, the log is updated atomically with the new data.
 Only a single writer can call Append() at any given time, and this exclusion works across processes too.

-Writing to the stream can utilize any serialization API that uses the standard .NET System.IO.Stream abstractions.
+You can utilize any serialization API that uses the standard .NET System.IO.Stream abstractions to write to the output stream, so the actual content of the event log is entirely domain-specific.
+You could use JSON, XML, BinaryFormatter, or some mix of all of the above if you really wanted to.

 Each TransactionId is a marker for the beginning of an `Append()` event, which can be later used to replay the log's events.
-`TransactionId.First` defines the universal first transaction.
+`TransactionId.First` defines the log's first transaction.

 The replay API provides a simple and efficient interface for reading log contents from a given marker.
 This is often used for log